-The goal of building facies model in any reservoir characterization study is to identify the spatial distribution of rock types that control fluid flow behavior.
-However, one difficulty in any study including this one is the availability and quality of core data that define rock or facies types.
+The goal of building facies models in any reservoir characterization study is to identify the spatial distribution of rock types that control fluid flow behavior.
+However, one difficulty in any study, including this one, is the availability and quality of core data that define rock or facies types.
 Therefore, we adopted a two-fold method.

-First, we identify facies types and associations in terms of depositional environment from cored wells so that geological characteristics can be explained in details that are geologically sound.
-Once the facies were identified at cored wells, they were extended to non-cored wells which have well logs available.
-The output from this method was a foot-by-foot determination of depositional environment facies types in each well in the Hawtah Field.
-Table 1 shows a description of each of the depositional environment facies associations.
+First, we identify facies types and associations in terms of depositional environment from cored wells so that geological characteristics can be explained in details that are geologically